Medicinal Herbs for Canine Use

 Treating Dogs

-Unlike humans, dogs cannot tell us what their ailment is.
+Unlike humans, dogs cannot tell their owners they don't feel good.
 They are unable to communicate their aches and pains or other symptoms of an illness.
-This means that it is always important to seek specialized veterinary advice when your dog is feeling unwell.
-Very often the sickness or pain that we see is a symptom of some other underlying illness.
+This means that it is always important to seek specialized veterinary advice when your dog seems unwell.
+Very often the sickness or pain that is visible is a symptom of some other underlying illness.
 Failing to treat this could actually cause further problems for your dog.

-Many vets are sympathetic to alternative treatments and complementary medicines and will be able to give proper advice or refer you to a natural health practitioner with experience in treating animals.
+Some vets are sympathetic to alternative treatments and complementary medicines and will be able to give proper advice or refer you to a natural health practitioner with experience in treating animals.
+If you find it difficult to find a vet who is willing to treat your dog naturally, visit the American Holistic Veterinary Medical Association to find a holistic vet near you.

 Types of Medicinal Herbs for Canine Use

 Many herbs are suitable for canine use and can be used to treat ailments or promote good health.
 As anyone who owns a dog knows, it can be difficult to make a dog eat something that he does not want.
 This means that herbal pills and tablets are often a good alternative to a handful of dried herbs.
 Using herbal pills or a tincture means that you have control over the dosage given.
-Medicinal herbs for dogs include:
+Veterinary naturopath, Dr. Kim Bloomer suggests the following medicinal herbs for dogs in her book, Whole Health for Happy Dogs:

 Giving Medicinal Herbs to Dogs